sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 - No Remote Control
 - No AirPlay 2 for Windows iTunes

-### What Partly Works
+### General
-- Lossless or High Definition Lossless material over AirPlay 2 is automatically transcoded to ALAC or AAC before sending it via AirPlay 2 to Shairport Sync.
+The focus of the development effort has been on getting good audio performance for iOS and Mac.

-### Limitations
+For AirPlay 2, Shairport Sync uses another application called [`nqptp`](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation. `nqptp` must run as `root` and must have exclusive access to ports `319` and `320`.

-- Only a single instance of Shairport Sync can run on a device.
+The AirPlay 2 version of Shairport Sync will not work if installed on macOS.
+This is because [`nqptp`](https://github.com/mikebrady/nqptp) uses ports `319` and `320` but these ports are unavailable because there are used by macOS to support its implementation of AirPlay 2.

-- The AirPlay 2 version of Shairport Sync will not work if installed on macOS, since `nqptp` can not be installed on macOS.
+Shairport Sync does not support lossless playback of Lossless or High Definition Lossless material.
+Instead, this material is automatically transcoded to ALAC or AAC before sending it via AirPlay 2 to Shairport Sync.

 AirPlay 2 -- What You Need
 ---
-AirPlay 2 support needs a more powerful CPU for decoding and synchronisation and more memory for bigger buffers and larger libraries.
-Raspberry Pi OS, Ubuntu 20.04 on a VM and Ubuntu 20.04.2 64-bit Server Edition have been used extensively in development, with Alpine Linux and FreeBSD 12.2 being used to a lesser extent.
+AirPlay 2 support needs a slightly more powerful CPU for decoding and synchronisation and more memory for bigger buffers and larger libraries.
+A Raspberry Pi 2 or Raspberry Pi Zero 2 W or better is required.

-So, here are some guideline requirements:
+Here are some guidelines:
-* Full access, including `root` privileges, to a system at least as powerful as a Raspberry Pi 2.
+* Full access, including `root` privileges, to a system at least as powerful as a Raspberry Pi 2 or a Raspberry Pi Zero 2 W.
 * A fully up-to-date Linux.
 This is important, as some of the libraries must be the latest available.
 * An audio output, for example an `alsa` device (or `sndio` in FreeBSD).
+You can use an application called [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) is available to test hardware `alsa` audio devices on your device for suitability.
 The `stdout` and `pipe` backends continue to work as before.
-Other backends have not been tested.

 Guides
 ---